 Mzanzi’s Beat Code brainchild Spoek Mathambo is one of the faces of Afro-influenced house scene that seen some of the most influential artists come through these ranks.
 With its growing popularity on an international scale, it was inevitable that one of the members would be having a tour of France come October 2017.

-Origin mastermind Regan Tacon is the mogul behind the catalyst which took his label Nano Records to a global market.
-Having played at the biggest psytrance festivals worldwide (namely Ozora & Boom) and having just taken his journey to the UK it’s safe to say we can expect the best of Regan at Mo.Dem this year.
+Origin mastermind Regan is the mogul behind the catalyst which took his label Nano Records to a global market.
+Having played set up Cape Town’s biggest psytrance festival, Origin Festival, you can also find him at the biggest psytrance festivals worldwide (namely Ozora & Boom) and having just taken his journey to the UK it’s safe to say we can expect the best of Regan at Oroza & WAO Festival (Italy) this year – or anywhere else on this incredibly dope list below:

 An artist who commands to the pyramid of SA psytrance overseas, some would SA that Werner’s Rinka project should not be regarded as an SA act, anymore.
 With memorable experiences all over the world, Rinkadink still holds to his roots and in his personal capacity still hoists the SA wherever he plays.